 Execution model

-The most notable difference from OmpSs-2 to OpenMP is the absence of the parallel clause in order to specify where a parallel region starts and ends.
-This clause is required in OpenMP because it uses a fork-join execution model where the user must specify when parallelism starts and ends.
+The most notable difference between OmpSs-2 and OpenMP is the absence of the parallel clause to specify where a parallel region starts and ends.
+This clause is required in OpenMP since it uses the fork-join execution model, in which users must specify when parallelism starts and ends.
 OmpSs-2 uses the model implemented by StarSs where parallelism is implicitly created when the application starts.
 Parallel resources can be seen as a pool of threads–hence the name, thread-pool execution model–that the underlying run-time will use during the execution.

 Warning